underscoreio/underscoreio/src/html/_posts/2015-06-10-scalajs-scaladays.md

 If you're looking for more background information on CRDTs, [Noel posted on this a while back][noel].

-The algorithm I ran through (failry quickly) I've described [before].
+The algorithm I ran through (fairly quickly) I've described [before].
 The theory and analysis of the WOOT algorithm I presented is from: Oster _et al._ (2005) [Real time group editors without Operational transformation (PDF)][paper], report paper 5580, INRIA.

 ## Talk